poilk1234/dormlink/README.md

 # DormLink

+## For TAs/Graders

+- This app is NOT bootstrapped with Create-React-App.
+We manually configured Webpack and Express to allow for this combined and modularized file structure
+- Check `webpack.config.js` to see how we bundle our JSX and ES6, CSS and SCSS, and images and SVGs.
+See `src/server/server.js` for how we serve them to the client
+- We also set up ESLint and prettier, whilst following AirBnB's style guide to maintain best JavaScript coding practices
+- A `.env` file is required to successfully build this project on your own system.
+Please don't hesitate to ask us for it if you are missing it.

 ## Installation

 - This guide assumes you have a basic competence with a command line tool like Terminal.
 If you need to learn more, click [here](https://www.davidbaumgold.com/tutorials/command-line/).